stevearm/vault/README.md

 ## Install

-Installing Vault right now is fragile.
-You need to create a 'vault' db, create an entry with all the info you want in the proper schema, save that entry with _id equal to the uuid from CouchDB's local.ini file, then add the following line to the os_daemons section of local.ini:
+To install Vault, you need to prepare CouchDB:

+1. Lock down your couch install (Vault won't work with admin party)
+2. Create a user with admin rights for Vault to use
+3. Edit the `[couchdb]` section of CouchDB's local.ini file:
+    * Ensure there is a `uuid` property (this should already exist on any modern version of CouchDB)
+    * Add `vault_user` and `vault_pass` properties

+Once that's done, create a folder somewhere (c:/vault), put `couch.jar` in it, and add the following line to the `os_daemons` section of local.ini for Windows:

+    vault = java -cp c:/vault;c:/vault/vault.jar com.horsefire.vault.Sentinel

+or for linux:

-    vault = "c:/Program Files/Java/jdk1.7.0_21/bin/java.exe" -jar c:/Users/steve/Cloud/src/vault/tmp/vault.jar --sentinel
+    vault = java -cp /opt/vault:/opt/vault/vault.jar com.horsefire.vault.Sentinel

-Once you've added that line, however, CouchDB will keep Vault running, and Vault will read everything it needs from CouchDB's config using the [api][couchdb-externals], and keep syncing.
+Once you've added that line, CouchDB will keep Vault running, and Vault will read everything it needs from CouchDB's config using the [api][couchdb-externals], and keep syncing.

-If you've secured the vault database on your CouchDB (recommended), then make sure your local.ini has 'vault_user' and 'vault_pass' properties right after the 'uuid'

 ## Licences
 Vault is licenced under [Apache Licence 2.0][apache20].
 It contains libraries licenced under:

-* [Apache Licence 2.0][apache20] (Jetty, Gson, Guava, Joda-Time, JCommander, LightCouch)
+* [Apache Licence 2.0][apache20] (Gson, Guava, Joda-Time, JCommander, LightCouch)
-* [Gnu Lesser General Public Licence LGPL][lgpl] (org.swinglabs.pdf-renderer, Logback)
+* [Gnu Lesser General Public Licence LGPL][lgpl] (Logback)
 * MIT Licences ([jQuery & jQuery-UI][mit-jquery], SLF4J)

 As the LGPL libraries were not modified in any way, they can be released under non-GPL licences.